SpencerWoo/ticket-bisect/README.md

 # Bisect Tutorial

-I'd suspect this section isn't necessary, however in the case one doesn't understand how a bisect works / bisect algorithm then this section should help.
+If you've never done a git-bisect, feel free to google or read my explanation of how to think about it below.

+Bisecting is when there's a change in behavior and you're interested in identifying that change.
+Bisecting is a naive way to find the specific commit that changed the program's behavior.

 The only manual action to perform a bisect is choosing the commit.
-The algorithm to choose the commit is a binary search, therefore it's simply choosing the proper start point and end point and the commit to test is in the middle (or the start if they're equivalent).
+The algorithm to find the offending commit is a binary search.
+So we're given the start and end points and we choose the middle commit to test.
+Given the result of that test, we move the start to the middle or the end to the middle and then choose the middle commit again of our new range.

-For example for 100 options we'd take #50.
+To visualize an example we might have 100 options.
+The start would be 1, end would be 100, and our middle would be 50.
+The start and end are given to us from the beginning (this is how we know we have 100 options) and our only decision is choosing the middle -- 50.

-If testing leads us to determine the options we're looking for is between 50 and 100 then next we would take 75.
+We would test 50 and if that testing determined to be the same as #1 then we would know the option we're interested in is between 50 and 100.
+Our next middle would be 75.
-Otherwise the option is between 1 and 50 and we would take 25.
+Otherwise if testing determined 50 to exhibit the same behavior as #100 then we would know the option we're interested in is between 1 and 50.
+Our next middle would be 25.

-We continue this binary search until it leads us to one option.
-For Git Bisect this would lead us to the commit, for Liferay Bisect this would lead us to the ticket.
+We repeatedly perform this binary search until it leads us to one option.
+For Git Bisect this would lead us to the commit, for Ticket Bisect this would lead us to the ticket.

+---

 An example path to identify #37 in 100 options would be 50, 25, 37, 31, 34, 36 and after 36 fails we would identify 37 as the target.